13 - PE Authenticode

 SHA_256/RSA - C=US, O=DigiCert Inc, OU=www.digicert.com, CN=DigiCert SHA2 Assured ID Code Signing CA - 4 auth attr - 1 unauth attr

-Regarding the PE files, the authentihash is computed through the function lief.PE.Binary.authentihash() which takes a lief.PE.ALGORITHMS enum as parameter to define which hash algorithm must be used to compute the digest.
+For PE files, the authentihash is computed using the lief.PE.Binary.authentihash() function, which takes a lief.PE.ALGORITHMS enum as a parameter to define the hash algorithm.

 print(pe.authentihash(lief.PE.ALGORITHMS.SHA_256).hex())